Tastes of Lizzy T participates in affiliate advertising programs. We may earn a commission when you make a purchase through links on our site.

 3tablespoons3-4 medium strawberries pureed strawberries

-Spray a large bundt cake pan with cooking spray.
+Spray a large 12-cup bundt pan with nonstick cooking spray.
 The inside of the pan should measure at least 9 ½ inches in diameter.

 Macerate the strawberries: